-Some students who register for this module will be advised at the beginning of the semester that they would benefit from extra assistance with their English communication skills.
-Such students will be required to attend additional tutorials (over and above the scheduled classes mentioned above) as part of the completion requirements for this module.
+Some students who register for this module will be advised at the beginning or end of the semester that they would benefit from extra assistance with their English communication skills.
+Such students may be required to attend additional tutorials (over and above the scheduled classes mentioned above or under SEF030) as part of the completion requirements for this module.